An In-Depth Explanation of the Hummingbird Algorithm Update

 The Main Purpose of Hummingbird

-One of the main purposes of Hummingbird was to translate semantic search from just a concept on the page to a reality that eventually would become the standard.
-It created a search engine environment that would provide a user with the best and most relevant information and direction on how to get exactly what they needed, when, and where to get it.
+One of the main purposes of Hummingbird was to translate semantic search from just a concept on the page to a reality that eventually would become the industry standard.
+It created a search engine environment that would provide a user with the best and most relevant information.
+Long tail search queries delivered far more specific results after it’s adoption, allowing Google users access to more relevant information and an all-around better user experience in search.

 Voice Search and the HummingBird Update